jcace/fil-ubc/readme.md

 - `car-size` is taken from the raw file size (as seen on the filesystem, or https://fwscdn.estuary.tech/delta-test/)
 - `piece-size` is the *next larger power of two*, greater than the car size.
 This is a low-level detail of how Filecoin packs pieces into sectors, but they must all align to power-of-two sizes so that everything fits cleanly.
 - `http-url` is the URL where to download the CAR from.
 It must be reachable by the Storage Provider.
 (Note: This can also be secured and auth credentials may be passed in via `http-headers` flag)
 - `payload-cid` is the CID of the content that's being stored.
-This is the Root CID the DAG, and would map to the IPFS root CID.
+This is the Root CID the DAG, and would map to the IPFS root CID of the actual content the user's interested in.
 - `commp` is the CID of the CAR file.
 Think of the carfile as a "container" for the data, including some additional headers.
 This is the CID of the container.
 - `storage-price` is the price in FIL per GiB per Epoch.
 Since we'll use Datacap (Fil+) for this deal, we set it to 0.
-- `verified` is a flag that indicates that we're using Datacap (Fil+) for this deal.
+- `verified` indicates that we're using Datacap (Fil+) for this deal.

+Additionally, another flag to be aware of is:
-- `remove-unsealed-copy` is a flag that indicates that we don't want to keep *duplicate* copy alongside the sealed data.
+- `remove-unsealed-copy` indicates that we don't want to keep a *duplicate* copy alongside the sealed data.
 When this flag is unspecified, the provider can serve back the file immediately when requested, at the cost of additional storage space.

 See the result: